 - Sports Basement Basementeer Program (Bay Area-based recreation supplies)

 More and more people are giving to their favorite charities via social media these days.
 It can be quick and convenient for those who are always connected, and Facebook has really led the trend with its Fundraisers feature.
 A lot of people choose to do one for their birthdays or anniversaries, but you can do them anytime for any purpose.
 The setup is minimal, and Facebook will guide you through the 3-step process so you can encourage your friends and family to give to CalWild!
 Learn more here.

 Perhaps you’d like to help, but don’t exactly have much in the way of cash.
 We operate with a lean program staff throughout the state and therefore are always on the lookout for volunteer help with events, administration, fundraising, grants, and mapping.
-Let us know if you have any special skills like interpreting aerial imagery, GIS, grant writing, or just have some community contacts with which you can help us connect.
+Let us know if you have any special skills like graphic design, interpreting aerial imagery, GIS, grant writing, or just have some community contacts with which you can help us connect.